-The regime applies to all related companies meeting the definition of group-related companies set out in the Danish Financial Statements Act.
-Consequently, a qualifying group relation exists if a company, foundation, association, trust, or other entity
+The regime applies to all related companies meeting the definition of group-related companies as defined in the Danish Financial Statements Act.
+Consequently, a qualifying group relation exists if a company, foundation, association, trust, or other entity meets any one of the following conditions:

-- has the majority of the voting rights in another company; - is a shareholder and has the right to appoint or dismiss a majority of the members of another company's management; - is a shareholder and is entitled to exercise control over another company's operational and financial management on the basis of the articles of association or agreement with that other company; - is a shareholder and controls the majority of the voting rights in another company on the basis of a shareholder's agreement; or - is a shareholder in another company and exercises control over that company's operational and financial management.
+- It is a shareholder of another company and owns the majority of the voting rights in that company. - It is a shareholder of another company and has the right to appoint or dismiss a majority of the members of the other company's management. - It is a shareholder of another company and is entitled to exercise control over that company's operational and financial management on the basis of the articles of association or agreement with that other company. - It is a shareholder of another company and controls a majority of the voting rights in that other company on the basis of a shareholder's agreement. - It is a shareholder of another company and exercises control over that company's operational and financial management.

-The basic principles for determining and calculating consolidated income tax have not changed.
-The administration company and the entities of the tax consolidation in which all the shares are directly or indirectly owned by the ultimate parent at the end of the income year are jointly and severally liable with the parent company for the tax charges plus the surcharges and interest allocated to the company in that income year.
+The basic principles for determining consolidated income and calculating consolidated income tax have not changed.
+The administration company and the entities joining in the tax consolidation in which all the shares are directly or indirectly owned by the ultimate parent at the end of the income year are jointly and severally liable with the parent company for the tax charges plus the surcharges and interest allocated to the company in that income year.